weixinksks/SST-/README.md

 ## Project Description:

-This project proposes a Transformer-based method for revising daily sea surface temperature (SST) numerical forecast products.
-Traditional SST forecasting methods usually face problems such as model errors and insufficient observational data, etc. This project adopts the advanced Transformer structure and combines spatio-temporal features for data revision and accuracy improvement.
-With this method, it aims to improve the accuracy and reliability of numerical forecast products, especially in the fields of marine environment monitoring, climate prediction and navigation safety, which have a wide range of application prospects.
+This project presents a Transformer-based approach for correcting daily sea surface temperature (SST) numerical forecast products.
+Traditional SST forecasting methods often suffer from model errors and limited observational data.
+By leveraging the advanced Transformer architecture and integrating spatio-temporal features, this approach aims to enhance the accuracy and reliability of numerical forecasts.
+The method holds significant potential for applications in marine environment monitoring, climate prediction, and navigation safety.

 ## Project structure: